Creating content for a website is something a lot of businesses ignore.

-You first highlight how horrible the chlorine based cleaning products are (smelly, dangerous, bad for the eyes).
+Your first highlight how horrible the chlorine-based cleaning products are (smelly, dangerous, bad for the eyes).

 You then go on to show how the new product works.
 How it is as effective as the chlorine one (because I am worried it won’t work as well).